dokterbob/stealmyideas/generic_systems_optimization_for_complex_systems.md

 Of course, care should be taken here to only explore the safe operating space of systems, and in a sense this different type of control structure should be embedded in the very design of systems; in case of failure of the operating circuit of the sytem, it should degrade gracefully to a basic 'unoptimized' way of functioning or temporarily stop to operate.
 In a sense, it implies that systems should, essentially, be design to fail.

 The idea, furthermore, is to design systems such that they are self-optimizing under continuously and qualitatively changing conditions.
 There could be a collection of algorithms such that, given any amount of inputs and outputs and given certain, potentially dynamic, optimization conditions, the system learns itself how to optimize.

-Typically, such a problem solving system shoud be
+Typically, such a problem solving system would be fed any known relations or other assumptions about the system (i.e. units of measurement, ranges of inputs and outputs) and a safe domain for fuzzing of the control parameters.
+Based on this it would create a collection of models based on past behaviour of the system but accounting for hidden interactions and changes in circumstances.
+These models, together with the given optimization conditions would result in problem sets, the solutions to which encompass optimization strategies.
+These strategies will be weighed, based on fitting performance of the model, optimization performance and fragility (ability to deal with unexpected perturbations) and based on the weight a different strategy might be chosen at any time.

+However, the system continually refines its strategies and models using genetic algorithms together with random perturbations of control strategies and models.
+Essentially, this means that the system continually 'guesses' models (typically based on a given Ansatz) and then further refines them by combining them with others, all the while combining until sufficient solutions are found.

 ### Further notes
 * Account for path-dependence in model creation